Specifying the Function Signature

 List input and return values must be annotated with the

-built-in type, where T
+list[T] built-in type, where T is the element type.Providing an element type

-is optional but strongly recommended because it is used to generate a schema for the parameter or
+T is optional but strongly recommended because it is used to generate a schema for the parameter or

 return value.Dictionary Values